Sandy Hodge (Royal Navy officer)

-Captain Alexander Mitchell Hodge GC, VRD, DL (23 June 1916 - 4 January 1997) was a recipient of the Empire Gallantry Medal, later exchanged for the George Cross.
+Alexander Mitchell Hodge GC, VRD, DL (23 June 1916 – 4 January 1997) was an officer of the Royal Naval Volunteer Reserve and a recipient of the Empire Gallantry Medal, later exchanged for the George Cross.

+Early life

 Sandy Hodge was born on 23 June 1916 at Blairgowrie in Scotland.
 Educated at Fettes College and the University of Edinburgh, he joined the Royal Navy Volunteer Reserve in 1938.